 This drug may interact with other drugs or health problems.

-- Do not let your child touch or rub the eye for 20 minutes after use of this drug.
+- Do not touch or rub your eye for 20 minutes after use of this drug.

 - Long-term use of this drug may lead to certain eye problems with loss of eyesight.
 If you have questions, talk with the doctor.